200cm by 150cm Oil on canvas (diptych)

 100 x 100 cm

-In Plato's Myth of Er, the Fates operate a spindle; a crucial mechanism for the order of the universe and the soul's journey through reincarnation.
-Souls choose their next lives, emphasising personal accountability, and the importance of virtue and wisdom for a good future.
+In the Myth Er, written by Plato, the Fates operate a spindle; a crucial mechanism for the order of the universe and the souls' journey through reincarnation.
+It concludes with souls choosing their next lives, emphasising personal accountability, and the importance of virtue and wisdom for a good future.
 This painting represents the Moirai, as they spin, measure, and cut the thread of life.
 They embody the predetermined and unavoidable nature of destiny, controlling the life and death of every mortal and God from their birth to their end.

 ENQUIRE